smhurf/lewagon_challenges/07-Data-Engineering/04-Train-at-scale/02-Submit-training-tasks/README.md

  - structure your code in `.py` files (modules) in the directory of your package
  - make sure you have an `__init__.py` file
  - add a `setup.py` file
- - add an exhaustive list of the python packages required in order to run your code inside `requirements.txt`
+ - add an exhaustive list of the python packages required in order to run your code inside `setup.py`

 Packaging basically means I want my code to be able to run anywhere by any user.